NWChemEx/.github/_sources/design/ui_design.rst.txt

     import nwchemex as nwx
     result = nwx.calculate(molecule = 'H 0.
 0. 0. \n H 0., 0.
 1.', method='scf', basis = 'sto-3g')

+Here, ``method = 'scf'`` will default to the RHF energy calculation since the molecule is a closed-shell system and default value for the ``task`` is a single point energy calculation.

 Parallel calculations
 =====================